Karl Friedrich Schinkel

 Karl Friedrich Schinkel (13 March 1781 – 9 October 1841) was a Prussian architect, city planner and painter who also designed furniture and stage sets.
-Schinkel was one of the most prominent architects of Germany and designed both neoclassical and neogothic buildings.
-His most famous buildings are found in and around Berlin.
+Schinkel was one of the greatest German architects, a nineteenth century design genius, and a leader in the International Neoclassical and Gothic Revival movements.
+His most famous buildings are found in and around Berlin, where he influenced the city's design and landscape profoundly.
+Schinkel's Bauakademie is considered one of the forerunners of modern architecture.
+His Altes Museum is one of the most important classical buildings in Europe and a model for future national art museums throughout the world.

 Biography

 Schinkel was born in Neuruppin, Margraviate of Brandenburg.
 When he was six, his father died in the disastrous Neuruppin fire of 1787.
 He became a student of architect Friedrich Gilly (1772–1800) (the two became close friends) and his father, David Gilly, in Berlin.
-At that time, the architectural taste in Prussia was shaped in neoclassical style, mainly by Carl Gotthard Langhans, the architect of the Brandenburg Gate in Berlin.
+At that time, the architectural taste in Prussia was shaped in Neoclassical style, mainly by Carl Gotthard Langhans, the architect of the Brandenburg Gate in Berlin.

 After returning to Berlin from his first trip to Italy in 1805, he started to earn his living as a painter.
 When he saw Caspar David Friedrich's painting Wanderer above the Sea of Fog at the 1810 Berlin art exhibition he decided that he would never reach such mastery of painting and turned to architecture.
 Working for the stage, in 1816 he created a star-spangled backdrop for the appearance of the "Königin der Nacht" in Wolfgang Amadeus Mozart's opera The Magic Flute, which is even quoted in modern productions of this perennial piece.
 After Napoleon's defeat, Schinkel oversaw the Prussian Building Commission.
 In this position, he was not only responsible for reshaping the still relatively unspectacular city of Berlin into a representative capital for Prussia, but also oversaw projects in the expanded Prussian territories from the Rhineland in the west to Königsberg in the east, such as New Altstadt Church.

 From 1808 to 1817 Schinkel renovated and reconstructed Schloss Rosenau, Coburg, in the Gothic Revival style.
 He also rebuilt the ruins of Chorin Abbey.

 At age 60, on 9 October 1841, Schinkel died in Berlin, Province of Brandenburg.